amissine/GrenacheGrapeIsAwesome/README.md

   grenache:grape 20003 ready +0ms
 ```

-At this moment, each node in the cloud knows about two other nodes.
+At this moment, each node in the cloud knows about the two other nodes.
 Now is the good time to take a look at the code and see how the peer, that owns the first node, is announcing service `public:trade:bitfinex`.
 And the peer, that owns the second node, is announcing service `public:trade:bitstamp`.
 By the time the third node looks up for these services, both other nodes know about both services and provide the third node with the requested information:

 ```
   ggia:example1 [ '127.0.0.1:1337' ] +1ms